kabbo06/radius_auth_using_api/README.md

 ```
 ### Configure FreeRADIUS:

 Once FreeRADIUS is installed, we need to configure it.
 The main configuration file for FreeRADIUS is /etc/freeradius/clients.conf.
 We need to configure the client section to allow requests from NAS (wireless controller) server's IP address.
-For this example, you will add the following lines to the file:
+For this example, we will add the following lines to the files:

 ### /etc/freeradius/3.0/clients.conf
 ```bash